Between the Buried and Me: Automata and Sumerian Records (2018–2019)

 Recording of the band's upcoming eighth full-length album began on July 31, 2017 and finished on September 6, with the release date scheduled in early 2018.

 On December 28, 2017, bassist Dan Briggs posted footage of a song they had finished recording separate from the eighth studio album completed in September 2017.
-It was later revealed to be their interpretation of The Dear Hunter's track "The Tank" for an exclusive 7-inch split with the band.
+It was their interpretation of The Dear Hunter's track "The Tank" for an exclusive 7-inch split with the band.

 In January 2018, the band announced Automata, a two-part studio album.
 Automata I was announced a release date of March 9, 2018, via Sumerian Records.
 The second part, Automata II, was released on July 13, 2018.

-Their "Between the Buried and Me Spring 2018 Tour" was announced as well, spanning March 2 to April 7, 2018, across the contiguous United States.
+Their "Between the Buried and Me Spring 2018 Tour" was announced, spanning March 2 to April 7, 2018, across the contiguous United States.
 The tour would be supported by The Dear Hunter with special guests Leprous.
-Additionally, it was announced on the Thomas Giles Instagram how their exclusive split 7-inch single with The Dear Hunter would be available for VIP package buyers on the tour.
-The split 7-inch would contain each band recording their interpretation of an existing song from the other band.
+It was announced on the Thomas Giles Instagram that their exclusive split 7-inch single with The Dear Hunter would be available for VIP package buyers on the tour.
+The split 7-inch would contain each band recording their interpretation of a song from the other band.

-The band then headlined the entire 2018 portion of the Summer Slaughter tour.
+The band headlined the entire 2018 portion of the Summer Slaughter tour.
 They were joined up with bands such as Born of Osiris, Veil of Maya, ERRA, The Agony Scene, Allegaeon, Terror Universal, Soreption, and Entheos.

 In early 2019, they toured Automata II in the US beginning in February and ending in March.
 Opening acts were Astronoid and TesseracT, except for a few dates.